cgkineo/adapt-tabs/README.md

 ##Installation

-Open the /src/components folder in a new terminal window on Mac OSX or right click the folder and select 'Git Bash Here' on Windows.
+Open the */src/components* folder in a new terminal window on Mac OSX or right click the folder and select 'Git Bash Here' on Windows.

-Git clone the component, making sure to delete the hidden .git folder from the adapt-tabs folder.
+Git clone the component, making sure to delete the hidden **.git** folder from the *adapt-tabs* folder.

 ## Settings Overview

-The attributes listed below are used in *components.json* to configure **Accordion**, and are properly formatted as JSON in [*example.json*](https://github.com/cgkineo/adapt-tabs/blob/master/example.json).
+The attributes listed below are used in *components.json* to configure **Tabs**, and are properly formatted as JSON in [*example.json*](https://github.com/cgkineo/adapt-tabs/blob/master/example.json).

 ### Attributes